walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 be made of.
 For example, in the game, point the cross hairs at the ground, then type the following and hit enter...

-    /js box("5")
+    /js box( blocks.oak )

 ...
 This will change the targeted block to wood.
+What's happened here is the `box()` function has created a single new wooden block. `blocks` is another one of those "free" variables you get in ScriptCraft, you can see a list of block materials by typing ...

+    /js blocks.

-What's happened here is the `box()` function has created a single new wooden block.
-The text `"5"` is taken by Minecraft to mean Wood.
-You can see many more materials and the number Minecraft uses for them by visiting the [Minecraft Data Values][mcdv] site.
+... then pressing the `TAB` key.
+Repeatedly pressing the `TAB` key will cycle through all of the block materials.
+Alternatively, you can see many more current materials and the numbers Minecraft uses for them by visiting the [Minecraft Data Values][mcdv] site.

 ### Common Block Materials